Ìfé: Censorship

 The film dealt with censorship issues during its production due to its genre related to LGBTQ.

 The film production and principal photography was not smooth for the filmmakers due to the interference of National Film and Video Censors Board, which threatened and refused to approve the film for theatrical distribution.
 Prior to the release of the official trailer in July 2020, it was noted that the film was not submitted by the filmmakers to the NFVCB.

 The theatrical interpretation of LGBT in Nigeria is controversial.
 A same-sex relationship is considered a serious offense in Nigeria and a punishment of 14 years imprisonment is imposed if found guilty.
 The Same Sex Marriage (Prohibition) Act of 2014, passed by former President Goodluck Jonathan, outlaws same-sex marriages and LGBT.

 Adedayo Thomas, the executive director of NFVCB, in an interview with CNN insisted that the Board would not approve films which promote themes and portrayal of elements that do not conform with Nigeria's values, beliefs, morals, traditions and constitution.
 The NFVCB also issued warnings and threats stating that it would track the LGBT filmmakers in Nollywood following the production of Ìfé.

 Release

-Though the film wasn't banned officially by the NFVCB, the film was scheduled for release via online platforms instead of in theatres to avoid censorship issues and due to the uncertainties brought about by the COVID-19 pandemic in Nigeria.
+Though the film was not banned officially by the NFVCB, the film was scheduled for release via online platforms instead of in theatres to avoid censorship issues and due to the uncertainties brought about by the COVID-19 pandemic in Nigeria.
 The filmmaker Adie revealed that the film would not be streamed on YouTube, but rather through their own platforms.

+Ife: The Sequel

+In 2026, Ife: The Sequel was released, featuring Gbugbemi Ejeye, Ozzy Agu, Uzoamaka Aniunoh, and Adunolaoluwa Osilowo.
+It follows Adaora, who had been married to Dafe, as she reconnects with Ife, who is engaged to another woman, Bhewkiwe, after they cross paths in a bookstore.